 (May 15, 2021) The Bureau of Land Management’s (BLM) Adoption Incentive Program (AIP) was implemented in 2019 to increase the number of wild horses and burros adopted or sold as a mechanism for accommodating the previous administration’s plan to accelerate roundup and removal of wild horses and burros from public lands, as outlined in the BLM’s 2020 Report to Congress.
 An alarming number of BLM horses and burros have been subjected to cruel conditions and sold at kill pens where they are purchased for slaughter.
 The evidence accumulated by the American Wild Horse Campaign (AWHC) and affirmed in today's New York Times expose’ demands immediate suspension of, and formal investigation into, the Adoption Incentive Program.

 The AIP offers a financial incentive to individuals to adopt an unhandled, untrained wild horse or burro.
-The incentive is $1,000, split into two payments: $500 paid within 60 days of the adoption date and another $500 within 60 days of the title date.
+The incentive is $1,000 paid within 60 days of the title date.

 AWHC warned that this program would result in disaster for wild horses and burros by incentivizing people with nefarious intent or those lacking necessary skills and resources to adopt these animals.
 An investigation by AWHC, Black Hills Wild Horse Sanctuary, Skydog Sanctuary, and Evanescent Mustang Rescue documents that the program is sending hundreds of federally-protected wild horses and burros into the slaughter pipeline and subjecting them to severe neglect and abuse.
 To date, the program has cost American taxpayers over $4 million.